 - Halt and Catch Fire.
 "The computer isn't the thing, it's the thing that gets us to the thing."
 A thousand times yes.
 Lee Pace was astonishing.

 - Banshee.
 I didn't know how well lightning + metaphorical crack cocaine + artful TV could go together.
-A great, great show.
+A tremendous show.

 - Mad Men.
-Sometimes slow, but so, so good most of the time.
+Sometimes slow, but so good most of the time.

 - Da Ali G Show.
 Marlin Fitzwater flatly called him an idiot after a short and uncomfortable interview.
 Genius.